Fly Fishing Equipment

 What you wear on your fishing adventure is just as important as the gear you carry.
 Alaska can be cold, and roughing it in the elements requires quality gear to stay as comfortable and safe as possible.
 A good quality fishing rain jacket is highly recommended.
 They are designed with fishing in mind and incorporate many desirable features not found in a typical rain coat.
 Several layers of fleece or poly shirts/jackets will ensure comfort in any conditions.
 Chest waders are a must and modern Gortex materials have turned them into comfortable all-day attire in any weather.
 A small back pack works very well for carrying extra layers.

 Wading boots are worn outside waders and provide traction and ankle support for both wading and hiking.
 They are not designed to keep water out as the wader itself is waterproof.
 Alaska law prohibits felt bottom boots so the next best thing are studded rubber soles.
 We recommend Korker brand boots as they have removable soles, studs are very destructive to aircraft and boats.
 If you bring permanent studded boots we provide a slip on boot cover.
-We can also provide loaner waders and boots at no charge.
 A few pairs of warm socks, fleece long underwear, a hat and fingerless gloves are recommended.
 We offer a selection of cold weather gear including fishing rain jackets for sale if you aren’t sure what you need.

 We encourage our guests to do their homework and give careful consideration to the gear they will use on their fishing trip.
 Decide what you’re comfortable with, and what’s appropriate based on the season.
 June and July temps average in the mid to high 60’s while August and September averages are high 50’s to mid 60’s.
 It can rain anytime or you could get hot, sunny weather.
 Bottom line- be ready for anything.
 In addition to standard gear, there are a plethora of fishing accessories to help customize and enhance your experience.